THE-CHOODICK/tjournal-spambot/README.md

 # tjournal-spambot
-simple python script with only one purpose - destroy tjournal statistics
+Simple python script with only one purpose - destroy tjournal statistics

+# Instalation
+For Linux users:
+`<addr>`